8 Things to Know About VA Loan Assumptions

 Taking on a VA loan assumption isn’t for newbies.
 Your agent and lender should each have loads of experience executing the transfers.
 There are too many i’s to dot, t’s to cross, and tricky details to manage for an inexperienced real estate team.

-2) As the assumer, you’ll have to meet financial benchmarks.
+2) As the assumer, you’ll need to meet financial benchmarks.

 Photo from Shutterstock